 Privilege laws are rules of evidence that prevent certain confidential information from being disclosed.
 In general, privilege laws protect the confidentiality of information shared between a professional and a client, such as between doctors and their patients and attorneys and their clients.
-The law states that a sexual assault advocate cannot be forced to share information about her conversations with a victim.
-However, there are exceptions to this such as informed consent release, mandatory reporting requirements, and a threat of harm to self or others, or a court order.
+The law states that a sexual assault advocate cannot be forced to share information about their conversations with a victim.
+However, there are exceptions to this such as informed consent release, mandatory reporting requirements, or a court order.
+In addition, advocates may disclose privileged information if there is an imminent threat of harm to self or others.

-The confidentiality of rape crisis center records in Washington is also qualified.
-This means that if the defense lawyer asks for the client’s records, (by making a motion in court), the judge may decide to review the evidence (client records) and determine whether there is any information that is relevant to the case.
+The confidentiality of rape crisis center records in Washington is qualified.
+This means that if the defense lawyer asks for the client's records (by making a motion in court), the judge may decide to review the evidence (client records) outside of the courtroom setting, and determine whether there is any information that is relevant to the case.
 This is called an in camera review.
-While conducting the in camera review, the judge performs a balancing test weighing the harm to the victim if the information is disclosed and allowed into court as evidence against how probative the evidence may be for the defendant.
+While conducting the in camera review, the judge performs a balancing test weighing the harm to the victim if the information is disclosed and allowed into court against how probative the evidence may be for the defendant.
 Probative means tending to prove or disprove.

 The law in Washington that recognizes the confidentiality of a survivor's records at a rape crisis center is RCW 70.125.065.
 It states that unless certain steps are taken to request the rape crisis center records in court, they are confidential and are not subject to disclosure.
 Because the confidential records kept by a rape crisis center may be subject to review by a judge and possible disclosure, it is critical that agencies have policies guiding recordkeeping of client information.
 Some important considerations for recordkeeping policies include but are not limited to the following: